Using JPEG Exif information as a starting point to play with binary data

 Offset value to 1st IFD 4 bytes

-• "Number of tags" represents how many tags are in the 0th IFD.
+• "Number of tags" indicates how many tags are in the 0th IFD

-• "Offset value to 1st IFD" is the offset value to the address where the following IFD (1st IFD in case of 0th IFD, 2nd IFD in case of 1st IFD) starts.
-(If this is 0, it means there is no next IFD)
+• "Offset value to 1st IFD" is the offset value to the address where the following IFD (1st IFD for 0th IFD, 2nd IFD for 1st IFD) starts.
+(If this is 0, it means there is no next IFD.)

-• "Value in 0th IFD" contains data that does not fit in the number of bytes allocated to each tag.
-(More on the structure later)
+• "Value in 0th IFD" contains data that does not fit within the number of bytes allocated to each tag.
+(The structure will be explained later.)

 type 2 bytes